Skip to main content

 Assignment

-1. Write or speak about your topic for 10 minutes without interruption.
+1. Write or speak about your topic without stopping.

 Method 2 | Corpus Construction